 Proline Plus has arrived in Ontario.
 The company didn’t exactly burst onto the scene, but the online sportsbook is a big step up from the regular Proline retail option that only offered parlay betting.
 Betting on individual games by itself is a huge step forward for the Ontario market and for Proline Plus.

-Ted Dahlstrom works in the Seattle area as a Content Marketing Writer for Better Collective.
+Ted Dahlstrom works in the Seattle area as an SEO Performance Editor for Better Collective.
 Ted’s background is in government and communication, but his passion is writing about sports and sports betting, which led him to BC in an unexpected alignment.
 He avidly supports all the Seattle sports teams and Gonzaga basketball.

 - Proline+ Sportsbook new customer promotion